Set up your user guide

 The integration with your Gitbook organization is done, well done!

 Now from Gitbook organization page click on "create a book from github"

 Give it a title and description, and choose the repository that you create for that purpose :-)

 You just have to wait a bit for the synchronization to happen properly.

 If you need now you can easily import the original content from an OFN user guide if you want to easily translate or update the content then.

 For that open in Github the original OFN user guide repository, for instance

 .
 Click on

 And "download ZIP".
 You will get all the files on your computer, you can extract them from zip folder.

+Then on your own user guide repo you can just "upload files".
 One trick to know: if you want to create folders into your repository to organize the files as they are in the original repo, you need to "create new file" and in the name put first the name of the folder and / , this automatically open a new field where you can then create a first file.
 You can call it empty and leave it empty, and then destroy that file later if you don't need it.